mcore1976/antispy-jammer/README.md

 Please use schematic "antispy-jammer-enhanced-schematic.png" and following combinations of source code and compilation script : for ATTINY85 : main4.c   +  compileattiny85v2 ,
 for ATTINY13 : main5.c   +  compileattinyv2
-If you want to play with original design using AD9833 signal generator, please use combination of for ATTINY85 : main6.c   +  compileattiny6  and please use schematic "arduino-mic-supresor-ultrasonic-v2-ATTINY85.png"
+If you want to play with original design using AD9833 signal generator, please use combination of:  main6.c   +  compileattiny6  and schematic "arduino-mic-supresor-ultrasonic-v2-ATTINY85.png"

 ARDUINO VERSIONS :

 - ARDUINO DIGISPARK version - there is separated "mic-jammer.ino" version which is composed of ARDUINO DIGISPARK (ATTINY85) connected to PAM8403 MODULE and 20 transducers.
-It also gives same high range of jamming capability.  for DIGISPARK version please use schematic "arduino-mic-supresor-ultrasonic.png" and Arduino script "mic-jammer.ino".
-If you are hoving doubts how to connect and program Digispark board please follow this tutorial : http://digistump.com/wiki/digispark/tutorials/connecting
+It also gives same high range of jamming capability.
+For DIGISPARK version please use schematic "arduino-mic-supresor-ultrasonic.png" and Arduino script "mic-jammer.ino".
+If you are having doubts how to connect and program Digispark board please follow this tutorial : http://digistump.com/wiki/digispark/tutorials/connecting

  - Re-created original version of Digispark with AD9833 signal generator - please use schematic "arduino-mic-supresor-ultrasonic-v2.png" and INO  script "mic-jammer-ad9833-digispark.ino"
 - Re-created original version of Arduino Nano/Mini/Pro with AD9833 signal generator - please use schematic "arduino-mic-supresor-ultrasonic-v2.png" and INO script "mic-jammer-ad9833.ino"